rails/rails/guides/source/action_mailer_basics.md

 ### Adding Images in Action Mailer Views

 In order to use the `image_tag` helper in emails, you need to specify the `:asset_host` parameter.
-This is again because a mailer instance doesn't have any context about the incoming request.
+This is because a mailer instance doesn't have any context about the incoming request.

 Usually the `:asset_host` is consistent across the application, so you can